salesforcecli/plugin-functions/messages/env.logdrain.add.md

 # description

-Both '--environment' and '--url' are required flags. '--url' should be a HTTP or HTTPS URL that can receive the log drain messages.
+Both '--target-compute' and '--url' are required flags. '--url' should be a HTTP or HTTPS URL that can receive the log drain messages.

 # examples